Mortendall/AdvancedR3/README.md

     canonical: true
 ---

-TODO: Add more to the title of your project here \# AdvancedR3

-TODO: Give a brief description of what your project is about

-This project...
+# AdvancedR3 project

+This project is about learning more neat features about R that can be used in our main scientific projects

 # Brief description of folder and file contents

-TODO: As project evolves, add brief description of what is inside the data, doc and R folders.

 The following folders contain:

--   `data/`:
--   `doc/`:
+-   `data/`: lipodomics.rda - data we will use for our statistical analysis
+-   `doc/`: two markdown files, a lesson.Rmd and report.Rmd.
+Lesson is a playground where we can test functions before implementing. report contains our final output.
--   `R/`:
+-   `R/`: contains our functions

 # Installing project R package dependencies

-If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `coexpressionanalysis.Rproj` file and running this command in the
+Install dependencies by opening the `coexpressionanalysis.Rproj` file and run this command in the console:
-console:

     # install.packages("remotes")
     remotes::install_deps()